cornell-ece4750/ece4750-sec11-sys/docs/index.md

 cases.
 With no command line argument, the test program will run all of the tests.
 You can also specify a single test case number to run on the command line.
 A little green dot indicates that one of the `ECE4750_CHECK` macros passed.
+It is very convenient to build and run a unit test with a single command like this:

+    % cd $TOPDIR/app/build-native
+    % make simple-avg-test && ./simple-avg-test

+This way you can rerun the test by just pressing the up arrow key and enter.
 You can run all of the test cases associated with a specific subproject like this:

     % cd $TOPDIR/app/build-native
     % make check-simple